ptomato/talks/las2021/README.md

 <!--
   Commander is a library for parsing command line options.
-  This one needs the same browserify trick.
+  This one needs the same browserify trick as Chalk, but the generated bundle just works.
-  Note the from: 'user' there, this is different from how you would pass process.argv in Node -->
+-->

 ---